iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

 The exact same goes for the dark areas to the left of the histogram too.
 If the readout is bunched to the left side then chances are your photo is very dark.

 A good histogram should be one that avoids touching the edges.
-It doesn’t matter how tall the peaks in your histogram are just as long as your image has a nice spread across the tonal range (though this may not always be possible depending on what you’re shooting).
+It doesn’t matter how tall the peaks in your histogram are just as long as your image has a nice spread across the tonal range.

-Much like the best camera you need is the one you’ve already got – the same goes for lenses.
-The best lens for beginner photographers you already own.
+Much like the best camera you need is the one you’ve already got – same goes for lenses.
+The best lens for beginner photographers is the one you already own.
 Whether it’s the lens on your phone camera or the kit lens that came with your camera – it doesn’t matter at this early stage in your hobby.

 Here is a brief overview of other suitable types of focal lengths in lenses for other areas of photography;